Nik Kershaw: Early years

-Nicholas "Nik" Kershaw was born on 1 March 1958 in Bristol, England, and grew up in Ipswich, Suffolk.
+Nicholas "Nik" Kershaw was born on 1 March 1958 in Bristol but grew up in Ipswich, Suffolk.
 His father was a flautist and his mother was an opera singer.
 He was educated at Northgate Grammar School for Boys where he played the guitar – he was self-taught on this instrument.
-He left school in the middle of his A-Levels and got a job at an unemployment benefit office.
+He left school in the middle of his A-Levels and obtained a job at an unemployment benefit office.
 He also sang in a number of underground Ipswich bands.
-However, when the last of these, Fusion, split up in 1982, he embarked on a full-time solo career as a musician and songwriter.
+When the last of these, Fusion, broke up in 1982, he embarked on a full-time solo career as a musician and songwriter.